rwebaz/Liquid-Lessons-Project/docs/pages/The-Flammarion.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Shell/Source-Shell-Links.htm){:title="Click to Visit the Source Links page of the Shell Lessons Project at GitHub pages"}{:target="_blank"} page of the Shell Lessons Project.
-Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+- The [Project Source Links](https://mminail.github.io/Liquid/Source-Liquid-Links.htm){:title="Click to Visit the Source Links page of the Liquid Lessons Project at GitHub pages"}{:target="_blank"} page of the Liquid Lessons Project.
+Published by © 2017 - 2018 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.